Secure

 -

-Next steps are to ensure the voter list isin compliance with the Ohio Constitution, Article V requirement that electors be “a resident of the state” and that “any elector who fails to vote in at least one election during any period of four consecutive years shall cease to be an elector.”
+Maintaining a current and accurate voter registration database is the bedrock to running secure elections and is required under federal and state law.
+Next steps are to ensure the voter list is compliant with the Ohio Constitution, Article V requirements that electors be “a resident of the state” and that “any elector who fails to vote in at least one election during any period of four consecutive years shall cease to be an elector.”

 Work with credit bureaus and financial services companies to obtain real-time information on individuals to update and maintain voter registration rolls.